What is Hepatitis C?

 Te Whatu Ora Taranaki is committed to eradicating Hepatitis C virus from the Taranaki community by 2030.This is a global commitment and part of a World Health Organisation (WHO) goal.

 Since 2018, The Taranaki Hepatitis C Action Network, a multisector group of health partners from primary, secondary and community care services, has been working to Find, Test, Treat and Cure people living in the Taranaki community.

 Part of this work is holding pop-up testing clinics at a large range of venues to support raising awareness about this virus.

-For more information or request for a pop-clinic clinic contact:
+For more information or request for a pop-up clinic contact:

-Te Manawa Taki Community Hepatitis C Service is a FREE mobile service covering the five Midland District Health Boards.
+Te Manawa Taki Community Hepatitis C Service is a FREE mobile service covering the five Midland Regions.

 The service uses a ‘one stop shop’ approach to reduce patient visits within the health sector.
 Clinics are held in the community, so those with hepatitis C feel comfortable attending.
 Locations may include needle exchanges and community centres.

 The Te Manawa Taki Community Hepatitis C Service provides education to communities and providers; instant FREE testing to see if you have been exposed to hepatitis C, a FibroScan, which measures liver stiffness if needed.
 You can even be treated for free via the service.

 This service is for people who may have advanced liver disease or cirrhosis from hepatitis.
 People with advanced liver disease from hep C can still be treated but will require long term surveillance follow up.
 Specialist liver doctors and nurses will organize regular monitoring with ultrasound imaging and blood tests.